 Denver Rent Prices Are Going Up

 Dense urban areas are seeing weaker rental prices and drops in average rents, while some suburban sunbelt areas project small increases in rents.
 The main reason is working people relocating to less expensive and less dense areas.
-The August 2022 Rent Report from Apartment List reveals that Denver rents increased over the past month.
+The November 2023 Rent Report from Apartment List reveals that Denver rents decreased over the past month.

 The “Zumper Denver Metro Area Report” analyzed active listings last month across the metro cities to show the most and least expensive cities and cities with the fastest growing rents.
-The Colorado one bedroom median rent was $1,531 last month.
-Boulder ranked as the most expensive cities with one bedrooms priced at $1,860 whereas Laramie was the most affordable city with one bedrooms priced at $790.
+The Colorado one bedroom median rent was $1,520 last month.
+Golden was the most expensive city with rent priced at $1,830 whereas Laramie was the most affordable city with one bedrooms priced at $950.

 These cities look good for rental property investment this year as rents are growing over there.

 The Fastest Growing Cities For Rents in the Denver Metro Area (Y/Y%)

 - Laramie had the fastest growing rent, up 20.3% since this time last year.

 - Fort Collins saw rent climb 10.2%, making it second.

 - Longmont ranked as third with rent increasing 5.7%.

 The Fastest Growing Cities For Rents in the Denver Metro Area (M/M%)

 - Broomfield had the largest monthly growth rate, up 6.2%.